If you are flexible on your departure date please try another.

 - Currency: Omani rial

 - Language: Arabic

-Oman’s climate is typical of the Arabian peninsula, with searingly hot summers and pleasantly mild, Mediterranean winters.
-During the summer months almost the entire country is scorchingly hot, from May to July the thermometer can often nudge up into the 40°C.
+Oman’s climate is typical of the Arabian Peninsula, with searing hot summers and pleasantly mild, Mediterranean winters.
+During the summer months, almost the entire country is scorching hot, from May to July the thermometer can often nudge up into the 40°C.

 Influences on Oman's cuisine derive from its seafaring links with the Far East and East Africa.
 Meals are spicy, though not overly so, and generally served with rice.
 Dates, given as a mark of hospitality throughout the country, are served with khawa, or Omani coffee.
 Khawa is prepared from freshly roasted ground coffee mixed with cardamom powder.
 Wash your meal down with this unique cardamom-flavoured coffee or tea.